blizzrdof77/wp-admin-ui-customize/readme.txt

 11. Login Screen Customized

 == Changelog ==

+= 1.3.4 =
+* Only administrator has to perform of the Meta boxes read.

 = 1.3.3-beta =
 * Apply to admin bar on the front end also.